Compare Makeup Artist Insurance

 Do I Need Makeup Artist Insurance?

-If you are a freelance makeup artist who works remotely, do you need makeup artist insurance?
+If you are a freelance make up artist who works remotely, do you need makeup artist insurance?
 It depends on the size of your business.
 If you work sparingly or part-time, it’s a contentious decision.
-But if you work regularly or full-time, you almost certainly require insurance coverage.
+But if you work regularly or full-time, you almost certainly require public liability insurance.
 If you are offering the following services, you are ideally suited for makeup insurance:

 What Does Makeup Insurance Cover?